 4. Running Linux binaries using Windows Subsystem for Linux and Ubuntu

 This is the “wildest” and the most experimental approach.
-Basically you can install Ubuntu as part of WSL.
-Then under WSL you could install native Linux binaries needed for your application.
-The process is the same as you would do it on production server.
+Basically, you can install Ubuntu as part of WSL.
+Then under WSL, you could install native Linux binaries needed for your application.
+The process is the same as you would do it on the production server.
 Then you can use those binaries and run your application.
 Since Canonical (Ubuntu’s company) is officially collaborating with Microsoft this actually works well.
 However, this is still not “battle-tested” and it’s hard to call it stable.
 It’s faster than spinning up full VM with Ubuntu, though.
 So, if you have simple requirements and want to get up and running quickly, this is a good approach.
 Especially if you have an older computer.
-One notable downside is that WSL doesn’t have init system so you have to run and stop processes yourself.
+One notable downside is that WSL doesn’t have an init system so you have to run and stop processes yourself.

 - good performance

 - familiar Linux tools, workflow, and package manager

 - isolation of software – easy to get rid of WSL instance without cluttering your Windows installation